oracle-livelabs/adb/shared/adb-ai-web-app/setup-environment/setup-environment.md

     ![The Autonomous Databases page](./images/adb-instances.png "")

 ## Task 3: Create policy to enable access to OCI Generative AI
+You need to perform this task if you plan to use OCI Generative AI and not a 3rd party AI model.

 Create a policy that will allow you to use OCI Generative AI within your previously defined compartment. **Make sure your policy uses the compartment where your Autonomous Database is deployed.** The policy will be necessary for Autonomous Database to interact with OCI Generative AI.

 1. From the **Console,** open the **Navigation** menu and click **Identity & Security.** Under **Identity,** click **Policies.**.